Online Leases: How Do They Work?

 - Assigning Roles

 We’ve also included some bonus tips for making the most of your online lease:

 - The ‘Me (When Sending)’ Feature

 When you decide to move your lease online, you won’t have to re-create them from scratch.
 Any lease that you’ve used in the past can be uploaded, so you can continue using what works best for you.
 Documents can be uploaded directly from your computer or cloud-based (OneDrive, Dropbox, Google Drive, etc.) storage.
 While a variety of formats and file types will work, leases saved as PDF and Word documents tend to work the best.
 They’ll give you the best chance of maintaining the exact space and sizing of your original document.

 Step 2: Assigning Roles

 Once your document is uploaded, you’ll need to determine who will be signing the lease.
-If you’re leasing a house to 3 tenants, for instance, there’d be have 4 roles.
-You would assign yourself as “Landlord” and have one additional role for each tenant.
+If you’re leasing a house to three tenants, for instance, there should be four roles.
+You would assign yourself as “Landlord” and have one role for each of the three tenants.
+In some cases (such as in student housing), you might also add a role for a co-signer or guarantor.
+This person won’t be living in the unit, but they still need to sign the lease signifying their agreement to take over rent payment responsibilities if the primary tenant should default.
 If desired, you can assign a specific signing order to have more control over your leasing process.

 Step 3: Indicating Lease Fields